 Pork – You can use either pork shoulder or pork collar butt.
 The difference between pork shoulder and pork collar butt is the fat in the meat.
-Pork shoulder is a lean and slightly dry meat compared to collar butt which contains more fat and making it a moister meat when cooked.
+Pork shoulder is lean and slightly dry meat compared to collar butt which contains more fat and makes it moister meat when cooked.

 We used pork shoulder because it is lean and it’s not too dry for our tastes.

-Jalapenos are a Mexican chilli; they add a little heat to the salad.
-Use as much as you are comfortable with or leave them out if you don’t like chilli.
+Jalapenos are Mexican chili; they add a little heat to the salad.
+Use as much as you are comfortable with or leave them out if you don’t like chili.

 Use fresh jalapenos if they are available or use pickled jalapenos if you can’t get fresh.
-If you can’t get jalapenos at all use a green chilli instead.
+If you can’t get jalapenos at all use a green chili instead.

 Beer - We used a 330 ml bottle of Sol a Mexican lager beer, if you can't get this use another lager.

-Onion – Use a large brown onion or white onion, don’t use red onion as it will add a sweetness to the dish.
-Cut the onion into a rough dice.
+Onion – Use a large brown onion or white onion, don’t use red onion as it will add sweetness to the dish.
+Cut the onion into rough dice.

 Garlic - Fresh or garlic paste can be used.